Cap-go/tutorials/src/content/plugins-tutorials/capacitor-webview-print.md

 ---
+title: Using capacitor-webview-print Package
-"title": "Using capacitor-webview-print Package", "description": "This markdown tutorial explains how to use the capacitor-webview-print package to print the webview in a Capacitor app.", "created_at": "2021-10-15",
+description: This markdown tutorial explains how to use the capacitor-webview-print package to print the webview in a Capacitor app.
-"published": true,
-"slug": "capacitor-webview-print"
+created_at: 2021-10-15
+published: true
+slug: capacitor-webview-print
 ---

 # Using capacitor-webview-print Package